NPM Packages & UI Libraries#

 shadcn/ui Integration#

 shadcn/ui is a popular component library built on Radix UI primitives and Tailwind CSS.
-The jac-shadcn plugin provides first-class support -- install it with pip install jac-shadcn, then use jac add --shadcn to fetch pre-built, themed components from the jac-shadcn registry.
+The jac-super plugin provides first-class support -- the full component set ships bundled with the plugin, so jac add --shadcn installs pre-built, themed components offline (no registry fetch).

 Installation & Setup#